-• The traditional catechists may be tasked with executing the At-Church Sessions for children, which will feel much like what they have been doing before.
+• The traditional catechists may be tasked with executing the at-church children's sessions, which will feel much like what they have been doing before.

 We recommend sitting down with each of your volunteers to have a conversation with them regarding their gifts and where they feel most called to serve.
 This can help you place them in the right role.
-We have created some resources to help you move from managing volunteers to building an accompaniment team.
-Most dioceses have catechist formation in place that we do not want to compete with.
-Our Beside leader formation resources can be used to develop the faith and leadership skills of your companions to better equip them for the task of accompaniment.
+We have created some resources to help you move from managing volunteers to building a team.
+Most diocese have catechist formation in place that we do not want to compete with.
+Our coach formation resources will be available to those actively using Pathways.
+These resources will focus on developing the faith and leadership skills of your coaches to better equip them for the task of accompaniment.